krvarma/WeatherMon_SparkCore/README.md

 ###How to run the application###
 Load the sample application into the Spark Core.
 Open the ***weathermon.html***, enter Core ID, Access Token, Event Name and press *Subscribe to Events* button.

+There are two separate modules in this sample, Spark Core application and HTML page to view the published events.
+The Spark Core application publishes events in the form *sensor name=sensor value|unit*.
+The HTML page uses JavaScript to parse the event data and display values from the sensor.
+The HTML page first asks Core ID and Access Token and uses this to subscribe to the events.

   [1]: https://raw.githubusercontent.com/krvarma/WeatherMon_SparkCore/master/IMG_0064.JPG